CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/Exceptions/data/command-exception.md

 - [2002][MultipleStatements] - indicates that a [MultipleStatements][] error has occured because multiple statements have been inputted into the [Command Property][CommandProperty] when using the [Command][] datatype (All Categories)
 - [2003][IncompatibleParameterType] - An incompatible parameter type has been passed into the [Parameters property][ParametersProperty] when using a type of [ConnectionDetails][] (All Categories)
 - [3000][Runtime] - indicates that a [Runtime][] error has occurred during the runtime process (All Categories)
-- [3001][InvalidParameterBinding] - indicates that At least one parameter is not bound correctly, during either parsing or execution of the statement(s) (All Categories)
+- [3001][InvalidParameterBinding] - indicates that at least one parameter is not bound correctly, during either parsing or execution of the statement(s) (All Categories)

 | | |
 |-----------|---------------------------|